Underwater Crime Scene Investigation Certificate

 ISC 5060 - Introduction to Underwater Investigation (3) presents the history, principles of basic hyperbaric science diving, physics and physiology as they relate to diving.
 This course provides the theoretical foundation for individuals preparing to be divers.

 ISC 5060L - Introduction to Underwater Investigation Lab (1) presents the principles and practice of compressed-gas as a life-support system for underwater hyperbaric exposure.
 This course is designed to develop proficiency in the basic skills required to perform safe underwater operations.
-Certifications earned: Open Water and Advanced Open Water Diver
+Certifications earned: Open Water and Advanced Open Water Diver.

 ISC 5061 - Scientific Underwater Investigation (3) builds upon the Introduction to Underwater Investigation course by providing the technology to collect data in an underwater environment according to the scientific method.
 The course the techniques used in science disciplines that function underwater.